 GMAT / GRE

 All applicants must take either the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
+Applicants can determine which test is better suited for them individually.
 Scores are valid for five years post exam date.
 If your score is expiring, you must submit your application prior to expiration.